 Buccal cell samples were collected from each subject and stored in cell lysis buffer (0.1 M Tris-HCl pH 8.0, 0.1 M EDTA, 1% SDS).
 DNA was extracted using the QIAamp® DNA Mini kit (QIAgen, Hilden, Germany) according to the instructions of the manufacturer with minor adjustments.
 Following extraction, DNA samples were quantified using a Nanodrop® ND-8000 spectrophotometer (Nanodrop Technologies, Wilmington, DE, USA).
 Working DNA samples were stored at 4°C during the genotyping analysis.

-Study of athletes from Kenya
+Study of Athletes from Kenya

 278 Kenyan endurance athletes (distances ranging from 3km to marathon) and 85 controls subjects were sampled.
 66 of the athletes had represented Kenya in international competitions, including many record holders, Olympic, World and Commonwealth champions.
 The remaining 212 athletes had competed at national level in Kenya.
 Controls were students at Kenyatta University and were representative of the general Kenyan popluation7.Written informed consent was obtained from all participants, and ethical approval was obtained from the University Ethics Committee and local authorities in Kenya.
 Buccal cells (stored in cell lysis buffer, containing 0.1 M Tris-HCl pH 8.0, 0.1 M EDTA, 1% SDS) were collected from all Kenyan subjects.
 DNA isolation and quantification were carried out as previously described above for the Ethiopian cohort.